 After cooking, press the START/STOP button to make sure the unit is completely turned off.
 Turn the pressure regulator to the vent and allow the pressure to release.
 Caution!
 Keep hands and face away from the escaping steam as it is extremely hot and can cause injury.
 I use a washcloth to cover the release vent when turning it to help me from getting burned by the very hot steam.

 - 2 lbs. ground beef

 - 2-16 ounce cans kidney beans (do not drain) or equal amount of freshly cooked beans

 - 4 -ounce can of chopped green chilies

 - 2 teaspoons salt

 - 1 teaspoon pepper

-Please store some dried beans, they are inexpensive and you can cook them outside with charcoal and a Dutch oven or a Sun Oven if you have a lot of sunshine where you live.
+Please store some dried beans, they are inexpensive and you can cook them outside with charcoal and a Dutch oven or a Sun Oven, if you have a lot of sunshine where you live.
 Thanks again for being prepared for the unexpected.
-May God bless you and your family for being prepared.
+May God Bless their world, Linda

 Copyright Images: Beans AdobeStock_139639492 by piyaset